chrishow/sfmcp-campaign-template-tool/README.md

 This tool massively speeds up development of Salesforce Marketing Cloud Personalization (sfMCP) Campaign Templates.

-It allows you to develop Campaign Templates locally with `less` compilation and hot module reload.
+It allows you to develop Campaign Templates locally with `less` compilation and hot module reload, while injected into the live target page.

 ## Quick start